Hi there.

 The questions are endless...

-Let's look at the options...
+Let's look at some of the options...

 Oxo-degradable